8 Ways to Design a Color Blind Friendly Website

 8. Embrace Minimalism

-Having different colors and hues on your website can seem fun and appealing, but it can also be confusing and frustrating for people who are color blind.
+Having different color schemes and hues on your website can seem fun and appealing, but it can also be confusing and frustrating for people who are color blind.
 You can still have fun by sticking to a palette and using gradations, brightness, and tone.
-In addition to improving your site’s accessibility for people with color deficiencies, a minimalist design can also make your site look sleeker and more professional.
+In addition to improving your site’s accessibility for people with color deficiencies, a minimalist design can also make your site look sleeker, more professional, and aesthetically pleasing.

 Why Color Blindness Website Accessibility Matters

 Want more tips on designing accessible websites?
-Check out AudioEye’s Comprehensive Guide on Accessible Design, which covers everything from color to link accessibility.
+Check out AudioEye’s Ultimate Guide to Accessible Web Design, which covers everything from color contrast ratios to accessible links.

 Ready to test your website for accessibility?